celery/celery/docs/getting-started/first-steps-with-celery.rst

 4) Make sure the client is configured with the right backend.

-    If for some reason the client is configured to use a different backend than the worker, you will not be able to receive the result, so make sure the backend is correct by inspecting it:
+    If for some reason the client is configured to use a different backend than the worker, you won't be able to receive the result, so make sure the backend is correct by inspecting it:

     .. code-block:: pycon